Crameri, Reto Department of Molecular Allergology, Swiss Institute of Allergy and Asthma Research, Davos, Switzerland

 - Diagnosis and recombinant fungal allergens

-Hypersensitivities or altered reactivities caused by fungal allergens (substances foreign to the body that cause allergy).
-Over 20% of the population in industrialized countries suffers from allergic disease, and a wide number of allergenic sources associated with different forms of allergy have been reported.
-Among these, fungal allergens play a predominant role because they cover more than 17% of all allergen structures known to induce immunoglobulin E (IgE)–mediated sensitization.
-[IgE is one of the body's five classes (isotypes) of immunoglobulins (any of the glycoproteins in the blood serum that are induced in response to invasion by foreign antigens and that protect the host by eradicating pathogens; antibodies belong to this group of proteins).]
+A hypersensitivity or altered reactivity caused by fungal allergens.
+More than 20% of the population in industrialized countries suffers from allergic disease, and diverse allergens (substances foreign to the body that cause allergy) associated with different forms of allergy have been reported.
+Among these, fungal allergens (see illustration) play a predominant role because they induce immunoglobulin E (IgE)–mediated sensitization.
+[IgE is one of the body's five classes (isotypes) of immunoglobulins (glycoproteins in the blood serum that are induced in response to invasion by foreign antigens and that protect the host by eradicating pathogens; antibodies belong to this group of proteins).]
 In contrast to pollen allergens, which show a typical seasonal variation, fungal allergens are present in the environment all year long and often in far greater concentrations than pollen grains during the seasonal peak.
-See also: Immunoglobulin
+See also: Allergy; Fungi; Immunoglobulin; Immunology; Medical mycology; Mycology

 The content above is only an excerpt.